mark-i-m/jobserver/README.md

 - Automatically copies results back to the host, as long as the experiment driver outputs a line to `stdout` with format `RESULTS: <OUTPUT FILENAME>`.
 - Good server logging.
+- Tries to be a bit resilient to failures, crashes, and mismatching server/client version by using protobufs to save server history and communicate with client"

 # Building